atilaneves/ac-dcd/README.md

 ---------------

 `ac-dcd-maybe-start-server` only guaranteed to work with one Emacs instance.
-On systems with `pidof`, A 2nd Emacs will start its own dcd-server.
+On systems with `pidof`, A 2nd Emacs will not attempt to start its own dcd-server and simply talk to the one already running.

 TODO